nicvagn/NicLink/README.md

     - branches:
         - master: behind the times.
 More likely to be solid
         - dev: the wild west of new features
+        - bluetooth: in dev, not in a good place yet

 ## Using the board on lichess with the board api